-Investment in DRT and MaaS in particular could provide benefits for protected characteristic groups due to more flexible public transport options helping improve connectivity to key services, including children, young people, women, disabled people and older people.
-There could also be a beneficial impact in terms of reduced barriers to travel for those with reduced mobility if improvements in public transport connectivity reduces walking distance in order to use a service.
+Investment in DRT and MaaS in particular could provide benefits for protected characteristic groups due to more flexible public transport options, helping improve connectivity to key services in rural areas, including children, young people, women, disabled people and older people.
+There could also be a beneficial impact in terms of reduced barriers to travel for those with reduced mobility if improvements in public transport connectivity reduces the required walking distance to access services.
 However, MaaS could exclude certain groups without access to relevant technology, bank accounts or the appropriate level of support to apply for entitlement schemes, and as such, these groups would need to be considered in the design of the schemes to ensure that they benefit.

 Interventions that improve active travel provision, such as improved surfaces and crossing points would allow for infrastructure to be designed to incorporate adapted cycles and, as such, address mobility issues experienced by commonly disadvantaged groups, such as pregnant women, disabled people and older people.
 Targeted safety interventions would also reduce road and personal safety concerns for active travel users, including children.
-However, the reallocation of road space could also have potential adverse effects on certain groups, such as disabled people who rely on parking spaces close to essential services.

 An uptake in active travel may additionally improve physical health and mental wellbeing outcomes and is also likely to lead to air quality improvements if the uptake is matched by a reduction in private vehicle use and traffic congestion.
-Air quality modelling forecasts show that as a result of reduced traffic flows and an attraction of traffic away from key communities, NOx emissions are predicted to decrease over the 60-year appraisal period for both the 'With Policy' and 'Without Policy' scenarios.
+Air quality modelling forecasts show that as a result of reduced traffic flows as a result of mode shift, NOx emissions are predicted to decrease over the 60-year appraisal period across both the 'With Policy' and 'Without Policy' scenarios.
 Improved health outcomes as a result of better air quality are of particular benefit to those who are more vulnerable to air pollution, including children, older people and disabled people.